Brisbane Lions: AFL Women's team

 In May 2016, the club launched a bid to enter a team in the inaugural AFL Women's season in 2017.

 The Brisbane Lions were granted a licence on 15 June 2016, becoming one of eight teams to compete in the league's first season.
 Former AFL Queensland employee Breeanna Brock was appointed to the position of Women's CEO the following day.

 Tayla Harris and Sabrina Frederick-Traub were the club's first signings, unveiled along with the league's other 14 marquee players on 27 July 2016.
 A further 23 senior players and two rookie players were added to the club's inaugural list in the league's drafting and signing period.
 Emma Zielke captained the team for their inaugural season.

 Former Collingwood and Brisbane Bears player and AFL Queensland coach Craig Starcevich was appointed the team's inaugural head coach in June 2016.
 The rest of the coaching team was announced on 8 November 2016 as David Lake as the midfield coach, Daniel Merrett as the backline coach and Brent Staker as the forward coach.
 Car company Hyundai, along with Epic Pharmacy, sponsored the team in 2017.

-The Lions have been a successful team in the AFLW reaching the finals in 6 of the first 7 seasons.
-They've narrowly lost grand finals in 2017, 2018, and 2022, and only missed out on finals in 2019.
+The Lions have been a successful team in the AFLW, reaching the finals in six of the first seven seasons.
+They narrowly lost grand finals in 2017, 2018, and 2022 (S7), and only missed out on finals in 2019.
 Due to a shortened 2020 season, the Lions played a Qualifying Final against Carlton before the season was prematurely ended due to COVID border restrictions.
 No premiership was awarded in 2020.

 In 2021 the team finally broke through to win their first premiership by defeating arch-rival Adelaide in the grand final.

+In 2023 the Lions took out their second premiership by defeating North Melbourne at IKON Park by 17 points.
+Captain Breanna Koenen was adjudged best afield for her performance in the grand final.

-The team plays its home games at Brighton Homes Arena in Brisbane.
+The team plays their home games at Springfield Central Stadium in Ipswich.